HTMLSlander/HTMLSlander/README.md

 ###

-<h3 align="left">👩‍💻  I'm a Frontend Developer and...</h3>
+<h3 align="left">👩‍💻  React.js Front-end Developer </h3>

 ###

-<p align="left">- 🔭 I’ve worked as the Leader and Front End Developer of Get Daily Drink Project in Future Impact Challenge.<br>- 📚 I'm currently studying Software Engineering.<br>- ⚡ In my free time I play sports and sleep 😴<br>- 💎As technology still moves on, I'm exploring Generative AI, Cloud Systems and BLockchain Technology.
+<p align="left">- 🔭 I’ve worked as the Leader and Front End Developer of Get Daily Drink Project in Future Impact Challenge.<br>- ⚡ In my free time I play sports and sleep 😴<br>- 💎As technology still moves on, I'm exploring Generative AI, Cloud Systems and Blockchain Technology.
 Looking also to find a spot to learn Ionic & Capacitor for Embed Mobile Development (Android & iOS)</p>

 ###